 Sister reads us stories from her big Bible.
 I think God really loves adventures and exciting stories!
 One was about a huge boat that sailed during a really bad 40 day storm and one about a man who lived three days inside a big fish.
 Another one was about a bush that was on fire but didn't burn up.
 Then there was one about a big fight between a man who was a giant and a kid and God helped the kid win!
 Sister reads us all kinds of interesting stories from the Bible.

 Sister told my class there is another wonderful thing about the Bible that she wanted us to know.
 She said God made sure that if we are having a hard day at school or if we are sick or things just aren't going well, we can always look in the Bible for help.
-He put many parts or "verses" in there to help us feel better.
-And there are lots and lots of places where He reminds us that He love us because He doesn't want us to ever forget!
+He put lots of stories and many parts or "verses" in there to help us feel better.
+And there are lots and lots of places where He reminds us that He loves us because He doesn't want us to ever forget!

-We have a gigantic poster on one of the walls of our classroom.
-Sister gave me a small copy of it and helped me put it on my CK101 Page so I could show you.
+We have this really amazing giant poster that goes across the top part of the walls in our classroom.
+Sister gave me a smaller copy of it and helped me put it on my CK101 Page so I could show you.
 At the end, I'll tell you how we are using it in our class.
-It goes like this:
+It looks like this: